MLphile/gesture_based_youtube_control/README.md

 ```
 ### Saving data
 Run `main.py`.
-Press 'r' on the keyboard to activate the logging mode.
+When the webcam video has loaded, press 'r' on the keyboard to activate the logging mode.
 By pressing '0' to '9', data get saved in a csv file (see example below); whereby the first column represents the class labels (pressed keys) and the other columns are the normalized keypoints and distances.
 To save class labels extending from '10' to potentially '35', you can press alphabet keys (capital letters) from 'A' to 'Z', respectively.
 If you change the number of classes, make sure to correspondingly update the variable `n_classes` in `model_architecture.py` file.
 ### Training
 For training the model, simply run the entire file `train.ipynb`.